 Take aim at Laser Tag

 Kids can put their aim to the test and challenge their friends in a battle of Laser Tag, situated at Gloucester’s popular JDR Karting arena.
-With a variety of different games to choose from, complete with amazing props and multi-floor arena, it promises to be an exciting experience.
+With a variety of different games to choose from, complete with amazing props and a multi-floor arena, it promises to be an exciting experience.

 Burn rubber at JDR Karting